Chronically Low HDL Cholesterol Levels From TRT

-If you are on exogenous hormones, I highly advise you get a lipid panel done and look into boosting your HDL as well.
+If you are on exogenous hormones, I strongly advise you get a lipid panel done and look into boosting your HDL as well.

 Disclaimer: The information included in this article is intended for entertainment and informational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.